Full Prescribing Information Contact Us Billing Information

 This program is subject to change or discontinuation by Kedrion Biopharma Inc. at any time, for any reason, and with or without prior notice.
 This portal is administered by Medmonk for the Gammaplex Co-Pay Assistance Program.

-Important Safety Information
+Indication and Important Safety Information for Gammaplex 10%

 Gammaplex 10% is also indicated for the treatment of chronic immune thrombocytopenic purpura (ITP) in adults.

-Thrombosis may occur with immune globulin products, including Gammaplex 10%.
+• Thrombosis may occur with immune globulin products, including Gammaplex 10%.
 Risk factors may include: advanced age, prolonged immobilization, hypercoagulable conditions, history of venous or arterial thrombosis, use of estrogens, indwelling central vascular catheters, hyperviscosity and cardiovascular risk factors.
 Thrombosis may occur in the absence of known risk factors.

-Renal dysfunction, acute renal failure, osmotic nephrosis, and death may occur in predisposed patients who receive immune globulin intravenous (IGIV) products, including Gammaplex 10%.
+• Renal dysfunction, acute renal failure, osmotic nephrosis, and death may occur in predisposed patients who receive immune globulin intravenous (IGIV) products, including Gammaplex 10%.

-Patients predisposed to renal dysfunction include those with any degree of pre-existing renal insufficiency, diabetes mellitus, age greater than 65, volume depletion, sepsis, paraproteinemia, or patients receiving known nephrotoxic drugs.
+• Patients predisposed to renal dysfunction include those with any degree of pre-existing renal insufficiency, diabetes mellitus, age greater than 65, volume depletion, sepsis, paraproteinemia, or patients receiving known nephrotoxic drugs.
 Renal dysfunction and acute renal failure occur more commonly in patients receiving IGIV products containing sucrose.
 Gammaplex 10% does not contain sucrose.

-For patients at risk of thrombosis, renal dysfunction or acute renal failure, administer Gammaplex 10% at the minimum dose and infusion rate practicable.
+• For patients at risk of thrombosis, renal dysfunction or acute renal failure, administer Gammaplex 10% at the minimum dose and infusion rate practicable.
 Ensure adequate hydration in patients before administration.
 Monitor for signs and symptoms of thrombosis and assess blood viscosity in patients at risk for hyperviscosity.

 In patients at risk of developing acute renal failure, monitor renal function, including blood urea nitrogen (BUN), serum creatinine and urine output.
 Hyperproteinemia, increased serum viscosity, and hyponatremia may occur in patients receiving IGIV therapy.

-Aseptic meningitis syndrome (AMS) may occur infrequently with IGIV treatment.
+Aseptic meningitis syndrome (AMS) may occur with IGIV treatment.
 AMS usually begins within several hours to 2 days following IGIV treatment.
 Discontinuation of IGIV treatment has resulted in remission of AMS within several days without sequelae.
 AMS may occur more frequently in association with high doses (2 g/kg) and/or rapid infusion of IGIV.

 Hemolysis and hemolytic anemia can develop subsequent to IGIV treatments.
 Patient risk factors that may be associated with development of hemolysis include high dose (>2 g/kg), non-O blood group, and underlying inflammatory state.
 Noncardiogenic pulmonary edema may occur in patients following IGIV treatment (i.e. transfusion-related acute lung injury [TRALI]).
 Monitor patients for pulmonary adverse reactions.
 If TRALI is suspected, test product and patient’s serum for anti-neutrophil antibodies.